SitePen/dstore/README.md

     var adaptedStore = DstoreAdapter.adapt(store);
 });
 ```
-In addition to the methods and properties inherited from `dojo/store/api/Store`, the `DstoreAdapter` module also exposes the following method.
+In addition to the methods and properties inherited from `dstore/api/Store`, the `DstoreAdapter` module also exposes the following method.

 ### Method Summary

 Method | Description
 ------ | -------------
-`DstoreAdapter.adapt()` | Adapts an existing dstore object to behave like a `dojo/store` object.
+`DstoreAdapter.adapt()` | Adapts an existing dstore object to behave like a `dstore` object.

 ## StoreSeries